 In 1960, the legal and ongoing name of the mission became Nihon Choro Dendo Kai (Japan Presbyterian Mission / JPM).
 The missionaries joined World Presbyterian Missions.
 In 1968, the seminary moved to Higashi Kurume, Tokyo along with a housing complex for the missionaries.

 In 1973, with a second presbytery, the General Assembly of the Nihon Kirisuto Choro Kyokai (Japan Christian Presbyterian Church) formed.
-In 1975, Bruce & Susan Young arrived after language training and went north of Yokkaichi to start a church.
+In 1975, Bruce & Susan Young arrived after language training and went north of Yokkaichi to start a church, working with the Foxwells and Ann Wigglesworth.
 In 1977, Stephen & Sarah Young arrived and went south of Yokkaichi to start a church.
 The work of these two families set the stage for the coming church planting thrust of Mission to the World in Japan.

 In 1980, Japan Christian Theological Seminary moved to Kunitachi and restored its first name, Tokyo Christian Theological Seminary (TCTS).
 In 1982, the Reformed Presbyterian Evangelical Synod merged with the Presbyterian Church in America, and World Presbyterian Missions merged with Mission to the World.
 Mission to the World Japan was born!
 During the 1980s Benson Cain served as JPM’s final TCTS professor.
 From the mid-1980s, a number of new missionaries came to serve on two church planting teams, in Nagoya (led by Bruce & Susan Young) and in Chiba (led by Dan & Carol Iverson).
 JPM sold its Higashi Kurume missionary housing property to help fund the teams’ ministries.